4 Types of Mobile Medical Units

 Urgent care clinics help people in immediate need of medical services while reducing traffic to overrun emergency rooms.

-Another way to utilize a Mobile Response Van is to use it as a mobile medical treatment center on remote job sites to help treat injured workers prior to formal emergency response.
+Another way to utilize a Mobile Response Van is to use it as a mobile medical treatment center on remote job sites to help treat injured workers before formal emergency response arrives.

 Who is using it right now?